 d) Faster collection times

-6. Which of the following factors is NOT typically considered in route optimization for solid waste collection?
+6. Which of the following factors is NOT typically considered in route optimisation for solid waste collection?

 a) Distance between collection points